Thinking About Using Diatomaceous Earth for Bed Bugs?

 How Diatomaceous Earth Really Works

+First, it helps to know how DE actually kills bed bugs.
 Diatomaceous earth does not poison bed bugs.
 It is a fine powder made from fossilized algae that scratches and dries out their outer shell so they slowly dehydrate and die.

-That sounds great, but there is a catch.
+However, there is a catch.
 DE only works where bed bugs actually walk.
 It does not move on its own, it does not reach deep into walls or furniture, and it does not kill eggs.
 If you are not sure exactly where the bugs are traveling, you are just guessing where to put it.

 Big Problems With “Just Dust Everything”